getgauge/docs.gauge.org/writing-specifications.rst

 Steps
 -----

-Steps are the executable components of your specification.
-They are written as markdown unordered list items (bulleted points).
+Steps are the executable components of your specification, written as markdown unordered list items (bulleted points).

-They are written inside a specification as
+Steps can exist inside a specification as

    - :ref:`Context Steps<longstart-context>`
    - :ref:`longstart-teardown`
-   - Steps inside a scenario or concepts
+   - Inside a scenario or concepts

 Every step has an underlying code implementation for the programming language used.
 This is executed when the steps inside a spec are